jpnurmi/awesome-generator/README.md

 # Awesome Generator 💙

-An awesome generator of curated lists of awesomeness.
+An awesome generator for curated awesome lists.

 ## Used by